List of Doctors characters introduced in 2007–2008: Vivien March

 Vivien March, portrayed by Anita Carey, first appeared on 17 May 2007 and made her final appearance on 20 March 2009.
-A former matron until her mother falls ill, Vivian then looks after her until her death.
-She becomes a Mill receptionist.
+A former matron until her mother falls ill, Vivien looks after her until her death and then becomes a Mill receptionist.
 When Vivien wants to start driving again because she is fed up with using buses, she persuades Jimmi Clay (Adrian Lewis Morgan) to help her choose a car at an auction.
 Vivien gets several people from the surgery to teach how her to drive, but they all get fed up with her, so she turns to Jimmi again, who helps her to pass.
-On 16 June 2008, Vivien's house is broken into by two young men, one of whom, Ryan Parker (Richard Clarke), rapes her.
-On 7 July, Vivien reveals to Jimmi that she has been raped, and tells him not to tell anyone as she is ashamed.
+Vivien's house is broken into by two young men, one of whom, Ryan Parker (Richard Clarke), rapes her.
+Vivien reveals to Jimmi that she has been raped and asks him not to tell anyone as she is ashamed.
 Jimmi offers to let her stay at his house, but she turns him down.
-Jimmi suggests that he could tell his girlfriend Eva Moore (Angela Lonsdale) about what has happened, but Vivien is adamant she does not want the police involved.
-Vivien later discovers another victim of the pair, which prompts her to become a witness for the prosecution in their trial, on 18 November 2008.
+Jimmi suggests that he could tell his girlfriend, DI Eva Moore (Angela Lonsdale) about what has happened, but Vivien is adamant she does not want the police involved.
+Vivien later discovers another victim of the pair, which prompts her to become a witness for the prosecution in their trial.
 However, after feeling the pressure of being a witness in court, she feels that she cannot cope with the line of questioning and refuses to continue.
-Vivien's final regular appearance is in the 20 March 2009 episode, when she decides she wants to be with her ex-boyfriend in Bermuda.
+Vivien's final regular appearance aired on 20 March 2009, when she decides she wants to be with her ex-boyfriend in Bermuda.
 She is seen a week later on a DVD message to George (Stirling Gallacher) and Ronnie Woodson (Seán Gleeson), saying that she is enjoying Bermuda and passes her best wishes to them both.

-After the storyline which saw Vivien getting raped, Anita Carey received the award for Best Female Dramatic Performance at the 2009 British Soap Awards.
-The storyline also won Best Storyline, and the episode in which she confessed the rape to Jimmi won Best Episode.
+After the storyline which saw Vivien being raped, Carey received the award for Best Female Dramatic Performance at the 2009 British Soap Awards.
+The storyline won Best Storyline, as well as the episode in which she confessed the rape to Jimmi winning Best Episode.
 In 2018, the storyline was once again recognised at the British Soap Awards, being nominated for Greatest Moment.